rchavezj/messing-with-python/README.md

 (4) exit: If you ever wish to exit the development server and back to you're local machine.

 ### [Vagrant Tips](#)
-(1) Make sure you enter the vagrant environment with the following commands
+Make sure you enter the vagrant environment with the following commands (1) Development repo is under the folder /vagrant

 ### [Profile_API](#)